 If you suspect that an animal of any kind is being subjected to any form of cruelty then contact the National Cruelty Helpline 0800 1234 999.
 The only organisation that can legally deal with this is the Royal Society for the Prevention of Cruelty to Animals (RSPCA).

 We have formal links with the Department of Food and Rural Affairs (DEFRA) in enforcing national legislation governing the health and welfare of farm animals.
-This includes responding to complaints of neglect or ill treatment of livestock on farms, during transport, at markets, etc.
+This includes responding to complaints of neglect or ill treatment of livestock on farms, during transport, at markets and other places.

 We are responsible for the licensing of:

-DEFRA are the UK government department responsible for policy and regulations on environmental, food and rural issues.
+DEFRA is the UK government department responsible for policy and regulations on environmental, food and rural issues.
 Visit the Department for the Environment, Food and Rural Affairs (Defra) website for more information.

-If you keep poultry (such as chickens, geese or ducks) or captive birds at your property, please see the attached important notice issued by the Department for Environment, Food and Rural Affairs (DEFRA).
-Alternatively, you may contact the Council’s licensing team to discuss, though please note that keeping poultry or captive birds does not require a licence from the local authority.
+If you keep poultry (such as chickens, geese or ducks) or captive birds at your property, see the attached important notice issued by the Department for Environment, Food and Rural Affairs (DEFRA).
+Alternatively, you may contact the council’s licensing team to discuss; keeping poultry or captive birds does not require a licence from the local authority.